Siouxland Forecast: February 02, 2020

 And tonight we will continue to see partly cloudy skies as we fall to a low of 25 by tomorrow morning with breezy conditions sticking around.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 p.m. to see when we could see that minor snow chance this week.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we could see that minor snow chance this week.